-This year the Fringe asked two fantastic Reading natives to curate part of the festival.
+This year the Fringe asked two wonderful women to curate part of the festival (and don’t worry you don’t have to be called Fiona to curate at the Fringe).
 Here is a little bit about them both…

 An award- winning BBC Radio presenter Fiona was born in Reading where she went to school and University and where she still lives.
 For over 20 years Fiona has been one of the main presenters on BBC Radio 3, presenting programmes from Breakfast to the Proms.
 She is a founding presenter of the Sony Gold Award BBC programme ‘Late Junction’ bringing together her love of music which challenges boundaries and delights in contemporary culture, supporting new music as well as the heritage of other eras, other cultures.